BikeRadar's buyer's guide to mountain bike groupsets is here to tell you everything you need to know about your bicycle's components.

 Shimano's Di2 uses electronic switches too and can also be customised via its app.

-Di2 can, for example, make use of Shimano's Synchro Shift technology, which allows the rider to use a single shift lever to control the front and rear derailleurs.
+Di2 can, for example, make use of Shimano's Synchro Shift technology, which enables the rider to use a single shift lever to control the front and rear derailleurs.
 The system's computer shifts into the optimal chainring and cassette sprocket to keep the rider's cadence relatively constant.

 Choosing a mountain bike groupset: price versus performance